-The Office….
-Visit – How I do it
+The Office Visit – How I do it

-As a side note: A good office visit starts with a good office staff.
+A good office visit starts with a good office staff.
 It is your responsibility to assure a good experience, and it starts before you walk into the room.
-If the patient comes in already with a bad experience with scheduling, difficulty getting in touch with someone to ask questions, etc., the visit can be difficult, as a lack of trust already exists.
+If the patient comes in already having a bad experience with scheduling, difficulty getting in touch with someone to ask questions, etc., the visit can be difficult, as a lack of trust already exists.
 Among many of the good practices in pre-operative care, the nurses can help you by prepping the chart and gathering information so you know what to expect and have a plan about how to start the evaluation.

 Preparation: review the images and patient history well before the visit

 Listen to the patient: To get the full HPI, I usually say “You are here today by referral from Dr. Smith.
 Can you walk me back to how you started getting chest xrays, stress test, etc”.
 Then just sit and listen for a while.
 After they feel you really know their symptoms and the background, you will gain trust, and be able to speak more freely.